 I didn’t rent my property during this filing period.
 Am I still required to file a tax return for my short-term rental with the Arkansas Department of Finance and Administration?

 Yes.
-Short-term rental operators registered with the Arkansas Department of Finance and Administration are required to file returns each assigned filing period, regardless of whether there was any short-term rental income or any short-term rental taxes were collected.
+Short-term rental operators registered with the Arkansas Department of Finance and Administration are required to file returns each assigned filing period, regardless of whether you had any short-term rental income or collected lodging taxes.
 Such returns are commonly known as “zero dollar returns.”
 Local tax authorities may have their own requirements.